xd2287/transformers/docs/source/en/model_doc/xlm-roberta-xl.md

 This model was contributed by [Soonhwan-Kwon](https://github.com/Soonhwan-Kwon) and [stefan-it](https://huggingface.co/stefan-it).
 The original code can be found [here](https://github.com/pytorch/fairseq/tree/master/examples/xlmr).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [xlm-roberta-xl](https://huggingface.co/models?other=xlm-roberta-xl)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)